branalba/snippets/embedded_c/arm-gcc-project-template/README.md

 This project is designed to be used as a template to create any embedded C application targeting ARM chips.
-The project is by default set up to upload a generic blink script based on FreeRTOS to a "blue pill" STM32F103C8T6 development board, but can be reconfigured to use any ARM-based processor compiled with arm-none-eabi-.
+The project is by default set up to upload a generic blink script based on FreeRTOS to a blue pill STM32F103C8T6 development board, but can be reconfigured to use any ARM-based processor compiled with arm-none-eabi-.
 To modify: